wmcneil/bolt_documentation/tutorial/chapter3.md

 Implement the unity `Awake` function and call `TutorialPlayerObjectRegistry.CreateServerPlayer` inside it, this creates the server player for us whenever this callback object becomes active.

-Also in `TutorialServerCallbacks` override the method called `ClientConnected` which is inherited from `BoltCallbacks`.
+Also in `TutorialServerCallbacks` override the method called `Connected` which is inherited from `Bolt.GlobalEventListener`.
 Inside of it call `TutorialPlayerObjectRegistry.CreateClientPlayer` and pass in the connection argument.

 ```csharp
 using UnityEngine;